it3xl/git-repo-sync/README.md

 * Failover & auto recovery of synchronization is supported.
 Especially for network troubles.
 * Solution is applied per-repository (vs per-server)
 * Syncronization of the Git-tags was removed because GitLab loves to block tag's deletion.
-* Single non-bare Git repositories is used for synchronization.
+* Single non-bare Git repositories is used for the synchronization.

 ## How to Use